Rent Control & Tenant Protection Measures

 • “For cause” includes failure to pay rent; breach of rental agreement; failure to provide reasonable access to unit; tenant’s use of unit to create a nuisance or for an illegal purpose; tenant was the resident manager who has been terminated.

-• “No fault” includes recovery of unit in order to: demolish; remove from rental market; move-in landlord or landlord’s relative, provided they must continue to occupy property for at least 3 years; comply with deed or regulatory restriction; comply with government or other order necessitating the vacancy.
+• “No fault” includes recovery of unit in order to: demolish; remove from rental market; move forward with an eligible relative landlord occupancy; comply with deed or regulatory restriction; comply with government or other order necessitating the vacancy.

-• Tenants protected from eviction include: long-term tenants who are 62 years old or disabled; terminally ill tenants; low-income tenants; tenants with school-aged children protected during the school year.
+• Tenants protected from landlord occupancy eviction include: long-term tenants who are 62 years old or disabled; terminally ill tenants; low-income tenants; tenants with school-aged children protected during the school year.

 Exemptions from Eviction Protections